MickaelCompper/E-Commerce/README.md

 # E-Commerce Website
-Laravel and React
+Laravel, React and Node for call API.

 This is a group project scheduled for release in 4 weeks.
 We utilized the agile methodology, with our teacher taking on the product owner role.
-We employed Laravel API and React for the frontend.
+We employed Laravel API, React for the frontend and Node for Easypost's API call.

 The customer can perform CRUD operations on their profile, view articles, and make purchases.
 If they have an account, they can pre-fill their information for the credit card and delivery address.
 An email is sent once the purchase is complete.